FAQ

 Our sessions typically incorporate a mixture of elements of the Sex, Relationships and Health Education topics.
 We share the student survey data and insist that the school reviews slides/clips beforehand.
 Teachers are then able to make an informed decision about whether the work falls under a Relationship or Sex or Health lessons and can communicate with parents accordingly.

+These challenging topics cannot be resolved in a one off session.
 Our spiral curriculum includes the building blocks for all students to understand the importance of respect, gender stereotypes, equality, healthy relationships, critical thinking and consent culture.
 This starts with our youngest students and weaves its way through all of our content, including work with teachers & parents.
 It is only with everyone in the school community modelling protective RSHE, that we can minimise the risk of these unacceptable behaviours becoming normalised.

 Please contact us if you would like to find out more about this.